AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: The proposed method

+When designing the sampling strategy, we should consider what to be sampled, and how to sample effectively and efficiently.
+Since the target entity $e_a$ is unknown given the query $(e_q, r_q, ?)$, freely sampling from all the possible neighbors will loss the structural connection between query entity and promising targets.
+The existing sampling methods cannot well address this problem.
+For the node-wise sampling methods, the complexity grows exponentially w.r.t. propagation steps $L$.
+For the layer-wise sampling methods, the entities in previous step may have little connection with the sampled entities in the current step, failing to preserve the local structures.
+The subgraph sampling methods can better preserve local structure, but is harder to control which entities are more relevant to the query and deserve to be sampled.

-Same as the progressive propagation scheme~\cite{zhang2021knowledge,zhu2021neural}, we start from the query entity $\mathcal{V}^0 \! = \! \{e_q\}$, but conduct sampling to filter out some irrelevant entities during propagation.
-Freely sampling from all the possible neighbors will increase the possibility of dropping the promising targets at larger $L$.
-Observing that the majority of the answer entities lies close to the query entity, we are motivated to preserve the entities already been selected.
-In other words, we constrain $\mathcal{V}^0 \subseteq \mathcal{V}^1 \cdots \subseteq \mathcal{V}^L$ to sample from the newly-visited entities and to avoid the dropping of promising targets.
-The sampling procedure is illustrated in Fig.\ref{fig:propagation_with_sampling} with two parts i.e., candidate generation and candidate sampling.
+Observing that the majority of the target answer entities lie close to the query entity (see the distributions in Appendix~\ref{app:distance}), we are motivated to preserve the entities already been selected in each propagation step.
+In other words, we use the constraint { $\mathcal{V}^0_{e_q,r_q} \! \subseteq \! \mathcal{V}^1_{e_q,r_q} \! \cdots \! \subseteq \! \mathcal{V}^L_{e_q,r_q}$} to preserve the previous step entities and sample from the newly-visited ones in an incremental manner to avoid dropping the promising targets.
+On one hand, the nearby targets will be more likely to be preserved when the propagation steps get deeper.
+On the other hand, the layer-wise connection between entities in two consecutive layers can be preserved.
+The incremental sampler $S(\cdot)=\texttt{SAMP}(\texttt{CAND}(\cdot))$ contains two parts, i.e., candidate generation $\texttt{CAND}(\cdot)$ and candidate sampling $\texttt{SAMP}(\cdot)$.